ippontech/blog-usa/posts/java-enums-with-extra-visitor-please.md

 }
 ```

-Let’s update `AssetClass` enum to expose an accept function which will open the door to its visitor:
+The interface is generified in order to allow implementations whose purpose differs according to the context.

+It is now necessary to update the enum to make it accept any implementation of the `AssetClassVisitor`.

 ```java
 public enum AssetClass {